qndgsa/water_data/Documentation/3- Main.md

 ## Overview

-The `App` component serves as the main entry point of the React application that allows users to check water quality based on a ZIP code.
+App.js file in the sre folder is the `App` component serves as the main entry point of the React application that allows users to check water quality based on a ZIP code.
 The application fetches the water hardness data and displays the results using a `ChoroplethMap` and a `HardnessBar`.

 ## Component Dependencies